Skin-care spray format

 Draw It Out® Rapid Relief Restorative Spray 8oz

-Short answer: Rapid Relief Restorative Spray is the spray-format option for routine horse skin care when you want light, targeted coverage in the trailer, tack room, grooming bag, or daily barn routine.
+Short answer: Rapid Relief Restorative Spray is the spray-format option when you want lighter coverage instead of a cream or salve.

 Helpful links